Trump Administration's Delay In Census Printing Sets Up Count's 'Biggest Risk'

 Administration officials have not echoed that urgency publicly since the Supreme Court's ruling was released days before the printing deadline.

 The Census Bureau's public information office and a spokesperson for the government's 2020 census printing contractor — R.R.
 Donnelley & Sons — declined to comment Monday on the record to NPR.
+A spokesperson for the Justice Department, which is representing the administration in the citizenship question lawsuits, did not respond to multiple requests for comment on Monday.

 Outside the administration, however, former government officials involved with past census preparations are raising the alarm.